Time Lord Victorious

 Time Lord Victorious is a multiplatform story set within the British science fiction television series Doctor Who.
 The story was announced in April 2020.
-The first instalment of the story was released in March 2020, and the final instalment was made available in April 2021 as a ticketed live experience.
+The first installment of the story was released in March 2020, and the final installment was made available in April 2021 as a ticketed live experience.
 The serialised story is told through a variety of multimedia including audio dramas, comics, books, short stories, immersive experiences, collectables, and an animated series.

 The title refers to an alias The Doctor assumed, claiming his supremacy over time, and final victory in the Time War.